2026 United States gubernatorial elections: Iowa

 Governor Kim Reynolds, a Republican, was re-elected in 2022 with 58.1% of the vote.
 While she is eligible to run for re-election to a third full term, she has decided not to run.

-Republican candidates include state representative Eddie Andrews, U.S. Representative for Iowa's 4th congressional district Randy Feenstra, former director of the Iowa Department of Administrative Services Adam Steen, and former state representative Brad Sherman, the last of whom initially challenged Reynolds in a primary and is continuing his campaign now that Reynolds has retired.
-State senator Mike Bousselot has formed an exploratory committee for the Republican nomination.
-Senate president Amy Sinclair has expressed interest in mounting a campaign.
+Republican candidates included state representative Eddie Andrews, U.S. Representative for Iowa's 4th congressional district Randy Feenstra, former director of the Iowa Department of Administrative Services Adam Steen, businessman Zach Lahn, and former state representative Brad Sherman.
+Zach Lahn won the nomination on June 2, in what was considered a major upset.